Let's give Reality a great big hug!

 All science is metaphor

 We swim in an ocean of energy, and “swim”, “ocean”, and “energy” are all metaphors.
 We have no idea what they “point to”.
 And yes, another metaphor.
 And yes, I’m afraid it’s metaphors all the way down.

 Metaphors encode your belief systems, your Maps of Reality.
 They control what you think, feel and do.
-Go get my book, The Magic Theater.
-Meta-Jump and explore the ways the Maps control your life, good and bad.
+Go get my book, Empower your Mind.
+Meta-Jump and explore the ways Maps control your life, good and bad.
 If you don’t like what you find change the metaphors, change the Maps.